nasrrx/ThreeJS_Project/README.md

 - **Preset dropdown**: Earth / Moon / Jupiter
   - Changes `currentGravityPreset`.
-  - Changes the ground texture to match the selected body (Earth / Jupiter / Mars-as-Moon).
+  - Changes the ground texture to match the selected body (Earth / Jupiter / Moon-as-Moon).
 - **Simulate Gravity on Last Clicked**:
   - Applies gravity to the currently selected object.
   - Object falls, bounces, and then stops; its original animation resumes.